dravidam

 CM's Breakfast SchemeSep 202221.87 lakh studentsAttendance +30%, hospital admissions -63%

-Free bus for womenMay 202157 lakh daily682 crore total rides
+Free bus for womenMay 202157 lakh daily881 crore total rides

 Makkalai Thedi MaruthuvamAug 20212.5 crore people screenedPeer-reviewed health outcomes

-Tamil PudhalvanAug 20244.25 lakh boysHigher ed for first-gen boys
+Tamil PudhalvanAug 20244.25 lakh boysHigher ed for govt school boys

 Illam Thedi KalviOct 202195.97 lakh studentsAfter-school learning support